 Skip to main content Skip to footer

-How much does it cost in fees to buy a property in Spain
+How much does it cost in fees to buy a property in Spain?

 This is a simplified overview of costs related to buying a home in Spain.
 Brokers will usually provide more detailed information.